 Ingestion

-The ingestion of plastic debris and microplastics has been documented in a multitude of studies across the Arctic and its vicinity since the 1970s (see table 3.1).
-Plastic has been found in Arctic seabirds (on which most studies are focussed), marine mammals, including cetaceans and seals, sharks, fishes and invertebrates.
+Studies on the ingestion of marine litter have, so far, almost exclusively documented the ingestion of plastic debris and microplastics.
+Plastic ingestion has been documented in multitude of studies across the Arctic and its vicinity since the 1970s (see table 3.1) with plastic has been found in the digestive system of seabirds (on which most studies are focused), marine mammals including cetaceans and seals, sharks, fishes and invertebrates.

 Seabirds